 - 2 teaspoons grated garlic

-- ½-1 jalapeno pepper, seeded and minced (depending on how spicy you want it)
+- ½-1 green chilis (can use jalapeño or serrano pepper), seeded and minced (depending on how spicy you want it)

 - 2 plum tomatoes, finely chopped